Fluffy Orange Muffins bursting with citrus flavor from fresh orange juice and zest. Made with whole grain flour and yogurt for a healthier spin.

 Instructions

-- Preheat the oven to 425°F and grease a muffin tin.
+- Preheat the oven to 425 degrees Fahrenheit and grease a muffin tin with cooking spray.

-- Stir together flour, sugar, baking powder, and salt in a large mixing bowl.
+- In a large mixing bowl, stir together flour, sugar, baking powder, and salt.

 - Pour the wet ingredients into the dry ingredients, stirring with a wooden spoon just until combined.
 Lumps are ok!

 - Spoon batter evenly into 10 muffin cups.
-Sprinkle each muffin with 1/4 tsp of sugar for a crunchy exterior, if desired.
+Sprinkle each muffin with ¼ tsp sugar for a crunchy exterior.
 Bake for 8 minutes at 425°F and then reduce the heat to 350°F (keeping muffins in oven) and bake for another 10 minutes, or until a fork comes out clean.
 Cool muffins in tin for 10 minutes before transferring to a wire rack to cool.
 You may need to run a knife along the edge of the muffin tin to help loosen them out.
-These are fab topped with my Cream Cheese Frosting!

 Notes